Off to Kowloon!

 Hopewell Center

-After our shopping trip, we took Hong Kong's famous double-decker tram to the Hopewell Center.
-As an adult European you should be aware of the height of the passenger compartment.
-Long stretches with your head hunched are really not comfortable.
+After our shopping trip, we took Hong Kong's famous double-decker tram to the Hopewell Centre.
+As a fully grown European, you should be aware of the height of the passenger compartment.
+Long journeys with your head hunched over are really uncomfortable.

-Currency Museum on the 55th floor of the TWO ifc Tower
+Currency Museum on the 55th floor of the TWO ifc Towers

-The next item on our “Free Attractions in Hong Kong” list was the Currency Museum on the 55th floor of the TWO ifc Towers.
-We stood here yesterday, unfortunately in front of closed doors.
-The easiest way to access is via the adjacent ifc mall.
-Simply walk towards TWO ifc and go down the escalator on the right.
-To access the 55th floor you need a visitor pass.
-This is available at the registration desk on the ground floor upon presentation of a photo ID.
+Next on our list of "Free Attractions in Hong Kong" was the Currency Museum on the 55th floor of the TWO IFC Towers.
+We were already there yesterday, unfortunately to find the doors locked.
+The easiest way to get there is through the adjacent IFC Mall.
+Simply walk towards the TWO IFC and take the escalator down to the right.
+To access the 55th floor, you need a visitor's pass.
+You can get one at the reception desk on the ground floor by showing a photo ID.

-The museum itself is probably not interesting for everyone.
-The different security features of the Hong Kong dollar are explained.
-Tourists like us go up here because of the view.
-The southern part of Hong Kong Island, Victoria Peak and the harbor area can be seen through the panoramic windows.
-But we were unlucky with the position of the sun and so everything was reflected in the window and we couldn't take any decent photos.
+The museum itself probably isn't for everyone.
+It explains the various security features of the Hong Kong dollar.
+Tourists like us come up here for the view.
+Through the panoramic windows, you can see the southern part of Hong Kong Island, Victoria Peak, and the harbor area.
+Unfortunately, we had bad luck with the position of the sun, and everything was reflected in the window, so we couldn't take any decent photos.

 Take the Star Ferry over to Kowloon